Generation Google Scholarship

 Financial support and community building for underrepresented groups in tech

 The Generation Google Scholarship was established to help aspiring computer scientists excel in technology and become leaders in the field.
 Selected students will receive 10,000 USD (for those studying in the US) or 5,000 CAD (for those studying in Canada) for the 2020-2021 school year.
 Scholarships will be awarded based on the strength of each candidate's impact on diversity, demonstrated leadership, and academic background.
 The program is open to qualified students who meet all the minimum qualifications and we strongly encourage people who identify as part of historically underrepresented groups, including Black/African American, Hispanic/Latinx, American Indian, or Native Hawaiian/Pacific Islander, to apply.
 As part of the scholarship, current undergraduate or graduate students will be invited to attend the Google Scholars’ Retreat in the summer of 2019.

 Who can apply?

 To be eligible to apply, applicants must:

-- Intend to be enrolled in or accepted as a full-time student in a Bachelors, Masters or PhD program at a university in the United States or Canada for the 2019-2020 academic year
+- Intend to be enrolled in or accepted as a full-time student in a Bachelors, Masters or PhD program at a college or university in the United States or Canada for the 2019-2020 academic year

 - Be pursuing a degree in computer science, computer engineering or a degree in a closely related technical field

 - Exemplify leadership and demonstrate passion for improving representation of underrepresented groups in computer science and technology

 You will be asked to complete an online application which includes: